MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 > To get information about registered table connections, use the [Get-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/new-navtableconnection).

-## Setting a table connection
+## Setting an external table connection
 After the code for registering the connection is in place, the next step is to add code to establish the connection to the external table.
-This is done by adding a call to the SETDEFAULTTABLECONNECTION function on the registered table connection's name.
+This is done by adding a call to the SETDEFAULTTABLECONNECTION function.

 The SETDEFAULTTABLECONNECTION function has the following syntax:

 ```
 SETDEFAULTTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<TableConnectionName>');
 ```
+`<TableConnectionName>` is the name that is assigned to the external table connection by the REGISTERTABLECONNECTION function.

 For example, together with the REGISTERTABLECONNECTION function, your code might look like this: